project-open-data/project-open-data.github.io/federal-awards-faq.md

 A: The senior accountable official in your agency for making those decisions is the CIO, in partnership with the data owners in your agency.

 ####Q3: What does “open data” mean?
 A: Open data is data that is publicly available data and structured in a way that enables these data to be fully discoverable and useable by end users inside and outside of government.
-In general, open data is consistent with the following principles: public, accessible, described, reusable, complete, timely, and managed post-release (attributes defined in Open Data Policy: Office of Management and Budget (OMB) [Memorandum M-13-13 Open Data Policy – Managing Information as an Asset](http://www.whitehouse.gov/sites/default/files/omb/memoranda/2013/m-13-13.pdf).
+In general, open data is consistent with the following principles: public, accessible, described, reusable, complete, timely, and managed post-release (attributes defined in the Office of Management and Budget (OMB) [Memorandum M-13-13 *Open Data Policy – Managing Information as an Asset*](http://www.whitehouse.gov/sites/default/files/omb/memoranda/2013/m-13-13.pdf).

 ####Q4: What does “platform independent” mean?
 A: Platform independent data do not require a specific program to open (e.g., a comma-separated value (.csv) spreadsheet).
 They are in a format that can be read and processed by a variety of software tools – including free tools.